Atletico Madrid 1-0 Elche: Correa seals three points as De Paul impresses

 Atleti mustered little more than speculative efforts from Saul Niguez and Thomas Lemar in the opening half-hour, as the champions allowed Elche more of the ball but denied them any real openings.

-The visitor ultimately gifted Atleti the lead 39 minutes in.
-Casilla raced off his line to clear De Paul's clever through-ball and missed, allowing Correa to take his time before burying his fourth goal in three LaLiga games.
+The visitors ultimately gifted Atleti the lead 39 minutes in.
+Casilla raced off his line to clear De Paul's clever throughball and missed, allowing Correa to take his time before burying his fourth goal in three LaLiga games.

 It was almost 2-0 a minute after half-time, Jose Gimenez's powerful header from a corner beaten away by Casilla, and Carrasco could not beat the Elche keeper after being picked out by De Paul.